kaitpw/PE_Tools/LibraryAddins/AddinCmdPalette/README.md

 # PE Command Palette

 A modern command palette for Autodesk Revit that provides quick access to all PostableCommand enumeration values with search and keyboard navigation.

+## TODO:

+- exclude false CanPostCommand() commands from paletteentirely
+- implement tooltip for each list item.
+- implement KeyboardShortcuts.xmlchange detection.
+- implement persistent search preference saving to local file system
+- implement better search algorithm and reranking, and similiarlygive greater preference to recently run commands

 ## Features

 - **Fast Search**: Fuzzy search through all available Revit commands
 - **Keyboard Navigation**: Use arrow keys to navigate and Enter to execute
-- **Modern UI**: Dark theme with smooth animations and modern styling
 - **Keyboard Shortcuts**: Displays Revit keyboard shortcuts for each command
 - **Menu Paths**: Shows where each command can be found in the Revit UI
 - **Usage Tracking**: Tracks command usage for better prioritization
 - **Performance Optimized**: Virtualized list for smooth scrolling with large command sets

 ## Architecture

-The command palette is built using the MVVM pattern with the following components:
+The command palette is built using the MVVM pattern with the following
+components:

 - **Models/PostableCommandItem.cs**: Data model for command items with metadata
-- **Services/PostableCommandService.cs**: Singleton service for managing PostableCommand enumeration
+- **Services/PostableCommandService.cs**: Singleton service for managing
+  PostableCommand enumeration
 - **Services/CommandExecutionService.cs**: Service for executing commands in Revit
 - **Services/KeyboardShortcutsService.cs**: Service for parsing Revit keyboard shortcuts XML
 - **ViewModels/CommandPaletteViewModel.cs**: Main view model with search and navigation logic
 - **Views/CommandPaletteWindow.xaml**: Modern WPF UI with dark theme

 ## Keyboard Shortcuts Integration

 The command palette automatically loads and displays keyboard shortcuts from Revit's KeyboardShortcuts.xml file:

 - **Automatic Detection**: Detects the current Revit version and loads the appropriate shortcuts file
 - **HTML Entity Decoding**: Properly handles XML entities like `&gt;` and `&amp;`
 - **Command Name Override**: Uses official command names from the XML file when available
 - **Shortcut Display**: Shows primary keyboard shortcuts in a highlighted badge
 - **Path Information**: Displays truncated menu paths with full paths available on hover

 ### File Location

 The keyboard shortcuts file is located at:

 ```
 C:\Users\[username]\AppData\Roaming\Autodesk\Revit\Autodesk Revit [version]\KeyboardShortcuts.xml
 ```